rebelot/heirline.nvim/cookbook.md

     },
     {
         provider = function(self)
-            return self.errors > 0 and (self.error_icon .. self.errors .. " ")
+            -- 0 is just another output, we can decide to print it or not! return self.errors > 0 and (self.error_icon .. self.errors .. " ")
         end,
         hl = { fg = colors.diag.error },